OctopusDeploy/docs/docs/deploying-applications/automatic-release-creation.md

 External package repositories **cannot be used to automatically create releases**, only the [built-in package repository](/docs/packaging-applications/package-repositories/index.md) is supported.
 :::

-On this page:

-- Getting started
-- Channels
-- Automatically creating pre-releases
-- Troubleshooting

 ## Getting started {#AutomaticReleaseCreation-Gettingstarted}